 One thing you should keep in mind when adding Ad Blue to your car is that AdBlue is highly corrosive, especially to aluminum and other materials.
 Because of this you should use special materials and make sure you don’t spill it on your trunk’s carper, on your car’s paint and so on.

 What happens if the car runs out

-Don’t ignore this warning because if you do, when the ad blue tank will be over your engine’s performance will be greatly reduce.
+Don’t ignore this warning because if you do, when the ad blue tank will be over your engine’s performance will be greatly reduced.
 More importantly, if you stop the engine, it won’t start again if the ad blue tank is empty.
-Only in 2017 there were more than 20.000 reports of adblue breakdowns.
+Only in 2017, there were more than 20.000 reports of AdBlue breakdowns.